writethedocs/www/docs/organizer-guide/confs/cfp.rst

 After the CFP ends, give reviewers 1 week to review all the talk proposals.
-After this, the reviewers rate the proposals following the review guidelines, and hold the final group meeting where we talk through the final schedule
+After this, the reviewers rate the proposals following the review guidelines, and hold the final group meeting where we talk through the final schedule.

 How to write a CFP?
 -------------------